Councils of governments in Connecticut: History

-The dissolution of county governments in 1960 created an absence of a regionally-oriented governmental level, which created problems when it came to land use and infrastructure planning.
+The dissolution of county governments in 1960 created an absence of a regionally-oriented governmental level, which created problems for land use and infrastructure planning.
 Because the power once reserved for county governments was now in the hands of municipal administrations, major land use, environmental, and infrastructure issues often pitted one town against another, resulting in little or no progress on some projects.
 Complicating this, the state constitution delegates a large portion of the state's authority to the towns.
 That means a major multi-town project could be completely derailed if only one of the affected towns opposed the project, since the project would require each affected town to issue its own permits for the portions within its territory.
 This often led to long and costly lawsuits between towns that supported a regional-scale project and those opposed.

 In an effort to resolve these conflicts, the State of Connecticut passed legislation in the 1980s establishing fifteen regional councils, which cluster towns with similar demographics into an administrative planning region, in contrast to the old county structure.
 In 2013, the Connecticut Office of Policy and Management approved a merger of the Connecticut River Estuary and the Midstate planning regions to form the Lower Connecticut River Valley Planning Region.

 In 2014 the state Office of Policy and Management (OPM) completed a comprehensive analysis of the boundaries of logical planning regions in Connecticut under Section 16a-4c of the Connecticut General Statutes (2014 Supplement).
 This analysis resulted in the number of planning regions being reduced from the original fifteen to nine, as a result of four voluntary consolidations and the elimination of two planning regions.
 As required by statute, the OPM notified the chief executive officer in each municipality that was proposed for redesignation and offered them a thirty day period to appeal the proposed redesignation.
 Of the seventeen municipalities that were proposed for redesignation by OPM, only three opted to exercise their right to appeal.
 OPM staff attended meetings in Bristol, Burlington and Plymouth, and subsequently granted each of the appeals.

 In 2019 the state recommended to the United States Census Bureau that the nine Councils of Governments replace eight legacy counties in Connecticut for statistical purposes.
-This proposal was approved by the Census Bureau in 2022, and will be fully implemented by 2024.
+This proposal was approved by the Census Bureau in 2022, and was fully implemented by 2024.
 In 2015, the State of Connecticut had previously recognized COGs as county equivalents under state law in anticipation of future census recognition, allowing them to apply for funding and grants made available to county governments in other states.